Authorship of the Bible: Torah

-According to Rabbinic tradition the five books of the Torah were written by Moses, with the exception of the last eight verses of Deuteronomy which describe his death.
-Most Jews and Christians believed Mosaic authorship until the 17th century.
-Today, the majority of scholars agree that the Pentateuch does not have a single author, and that its composition took place over centuries.
+There is a tradition within Judaism and Christianity that Moses wrote the Torah.
+The Torah itself attributes certain sections to Mosaic authorship.
+In later biblical texts, such as Daniel 9:11 and Ezra 3:2, it is called the "Torah of Moses".
+According to Rabbinic tradition, the five books of the Torah were written by Moses, with the exception of the last eight verses of Deuteronomy which describe his death.

+Moses would have lived in the 2nd millennium BCE, before the development of Hebrew writing.
+Scholars date the Torah to the 1st millennium BCE.
+The Torah may, however, incorporate older oral traditions, such as proverbs, stories, and songs.
+Most Jews and Christians believed in Mosaic authorship until the 17th century.
+Today, the majority of scholars agree that the Pentateuch does not have a single author and that its composition took place over centuries.